-Here’s a list of some of the most popular toys of the 1980s.
+Here we will outline the most popular toys of the 1980s:

 It may seem creepy today, but in the 80s this story-telling bear was all the rage.
 In fact Teddy Ruxpin was the best selling toy in 1985 and 1986!
 Countless kids across America fell asleep to Teddy Ruxpin’s stories, and it was touted as “The World’s First Animated Talking Toy”.